Endodontic Emergency Dentistry In Raleigh, North Carolina

 The Importance of Immediate Care

 Expect to be seen very quickly during an endodontic emergency.
 Dr. Hancock will examine your mouth and may take x-rays to identify the source of the pain and determine whether he can save your tooth.
-Dr. Hancock will provide anesthesia and sedation to help you relax and give endodontic surgery on the spot.

 Immediate endodontic care relieves your pain and discomfort, reduces your risk of future complications, and saves you time and money.
 Most patients experience no pain at all during their procedures.